Josseyo/BarWar-game/README.md

 ## The Bar Wars game
-– Rock, paper, scissors, lizard, Spock
+Rock – Paper – Scissors – Lizard – Spock

 ![Overview of the game on different screen sizes](assets/documentation/image-1.png)

+The Bar Wars game is based on the classic game of Rock, paper and scissors with an addition of Lizard and Spock.

+The game can be used for paus entartainment or for planning and decision making.

-Through global symbols and colors for pass and failure, this game can be used by anyone who is curious to play - or need to make a quick decision.
+Through global symbols and colors for pass and failure, this game can be used by anyone who has time to play - or need to make quick and fair decisions.

-The Bar Wars game can be used for planning and decision making.
 What movies will you watch?
 Who will get the next round?

 In case of any clash of opinions the situation will quickly be solved with this game.